ansys/pydpf-composites/README.rst

 classes on top of DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
 This module can be used to postprocess fiber reinforced plastics and layered composites and to implement custom failure criteria and computation.
-For examples demonstrating the behavior and usage of PyDPF Composites, see `PyDPF Composites - Examples`_.
+For information demonstrating the behavior and usage of PyDPF Composites, see `Examples`_ in the DPF Composite documentation.

 ..
 START_MARKER_FOR_SPHINX_DOCS